On Campus Housing Regulations

 While monetary donations may be requested from program participants, mandatory fees may not be collected from residents and meal card holders for on campus housing events.
 Any exceptions must be approved by the Associate Director responsible for program services.
 Off-campus events may involve an expense for program participants.

 UCLA funds, properties, and materials may not be donated to charitable or other organizations.

 D.3 Facilities Use Restriction

-Court/hall/suite public areas are study areas, primarily.
+Court/hall/suite common areas are study areas, primarily.
 Other uses require approval and sponsorship by the appropriate Association, Council, or Residential Life.
 In considering whether to approve and sponsor proposed uses, Residents’ Associations, Councils, and/or the Residential Life office will consider the benefit of the proposed use to the residential community; and the impact on use of the area for study purposes.
 Approval and sponsorship will be granted or denied on a viewpoint neutral basis.

-Student Organizations, Leadership, & Engagement (SOLE) must pre-approve any publicity materials before they can be considered for posting within the On Campus Housing community.
+Student Organizations, Leadership, & Engagement (SOLE) must pre-approve any fundraising publicity materials before they can be considered for posting within the On Campus Housing community.

-The sale of items for profit is prohibited in public areas of On Campus Housing.
+The sale of items for profit is prohibited in common areas of On Campus Housing.
 Upon approval of the Resident’s Association, along with that of the Resident Director, the ASUCLA Student Store or the Association may sell items in designated areas only.
 In the latter case, individuals participating in the selling of items for the Association must be residents.

 D.5 Mailbox Use

 Distribution of materials through On Campus Housing mailboxes is regulated by the following conditions:

 a.
 On Campus Housing Staff, On Campus Housing Council, or Residents’ Association related materials, upon the approval of the Resident Director, On Campus Housing Council, or Residence Hall Manager may be distributed without names, addresses, or postage.